Lordwan/Ebookstore-App/README.md

 # EBOOKSTORE APP
 This is a bookstore app using the jdbc plugin to create a sql database.
 Java definitions are then used to manipulate the bookstore as needed.
-Credit given to #htorun for the DBTablePrinter.java program which prints the results in the console
+Credit given to #htorun for the DBTablePrinter.java program which prints the results in the console.

 # -Step 1-

-Download and install MySQL
+Download and install MySQL.
-Create a project directory, for example: "c:\myProject" Unzip the downloaded file into the newly created project directory, for example: "c:\myProject\mysql-5.7.{xx}-winx64".
+Create a project directory, for example: "c:\myProject".
+Unzip the downloaded file into the newly created project directory, for example: "c:\myProject\mysql-5.7.{xx}-winx64".
 Start a Command Prompt (as administrator) and enter the following commands:
 ```